 - $u\gets \sum_{i\in[n)} a_i\cdot r_i$

-- This will be the randomness for the commitment to $\vect{A}$ homomorphically-reconstructed by the verifier
+- This will be the randomness for the commitment to $\A$, which the verifier will homomorphically-reconstruct

 First, recall that computing all Lagrange evaluations for a size-$n$ MLE takes $2n$ $\F$ multiplications.